 How the internet has changed the way professional services are sold

 The internet has made information, once only available from salespeople, accessible to everyone with an internet connection or smartphone.
 What’s been the result?
-Salespeople are now being invited into the buying process at a later stage, as such more business are loosing the opportunity to communicate with buyer at crucial moments in decision making process.
+Salespeople are now being invited into the buying process at a later stage, as such more business is losing the opportunity to communicate with the buyer at crucial moments in decision making process.

 The internet has changed the sale of professional services in the following ways: